Landmark decision by the Court puts an end to overvaluation claims by buy-to-let investors.

-The basic facts were that, in 2002, Mr Scullion purchased a buy-to-let property.
-A property broker organised a mortgage valuation with Colleys Surveyors (now part of Bank of Scotland) who confirmed that the value of the property was £353,000 with a rental value of £2,000 pcm.
+The basic facts of the case were that Mr Scullion purchased a buy-to-let property.
+A property broker organised a mortgage valuation with Colleys Surveyors (now part of Bank of Scotland) who confirmed to the mortgage company that the value of the property was £353,000, with a rental value of £2,000 pcm.
 Mr Scullion did not obtain his own valuation.

 “Due to the investment nature of the Scullion purchase, it was not sufficiently clear that it would have been foreseeable…that Mr Scullion would rely on [Colley’s] report rather than obtaining his own advice.”